 - i.
 The algorithms shall be publicly disclosed and available worldwide without royalties or any intellectual property restrictions. - ii.
 The algorithms shall be implementable in a wide range of hardware and software platforms. - iii.
-The algorithms shall provide at least one of: public key encryption, digital signatures, or key exchange. - Digital signatures: have to sign arbitrary-length messages - o Key gen, sign, verify - Public key encryption / key exchange: messages / keys of length at least 256 bits - o Key gen, encrypt, decrypt, or whatever key exchange does, iv.
+The algorithms shall provide at least one of: public key encryption, digital signatures, or key exchange. - iv.
 Theoretical and empirical evidence shall be provided to justify security claims of meeting the target security levels.